AnMarlen/goal-data-preprocessing/README.md

 3. Convert cURL Command:

   -  Paste the copied cURL command into a tool like curlconverter.com.

-o The tool will convert the cURL command into Python code, including the necessary headers and cookies.
+  -  The tool will convert the cURL command into Python code, including the necessary headers and cookies.

 4. Use Headers and Cookies:

 - Extract the headers and cookies from the converted Python code.
 - Use these headers and cookies in the script for subsequent requests.
 - File names can be renamed in config.ini, parameter for webscraping can also be adjusted in config.ini